1e4/idlescape/README.md

 - Time to level on skills except combat and crafting
 - Crash checker
 - Addon for crafting to allow seeing how many items you can craft
+- ... and more

+Update Log

+### 0.8

+- Smithing now shows bars per hour
+- The game will now remember what tab you were in

 ## Requests
 - Feel free to open a new issue if you are wanting a specific utility